sci-comp/SceneBuilder/README.md

 ### Update the scene builder dock

-#### World3D
+#### Find world 3d

 The scene builder dock needs to know which scene it should be placing items into.
-This is typically done automatically, though, the process will fail if a scene is currently selected in the Editor that does not inherit from type Node3D.
+Since this is typically done automatically, this button is usually not needed.

-We can refresh the root scene used by the scene builder dock by clicking on that scene's tab, then clicking on the "Find world 3d" button in the scene builder dock.

-#### Scene builder items
+#### Reload all items

 Whenever we make changes to SceneBuilderItem resources or collection names, we must then press the "Reload all items" button on the scene builder dock.